garrygl/GNS3/README.md

-# The following Document Contains Information for Ugrading GNS3 Appliances and Information for Two Lab Projects
+# This Document Contains Information for Ugrading GNS3 Appliances and Two Projects hosted on the GNS3 Platform

 ## Procedure for Upgrading a a GNS3 Appliance